 21 sites where you can find remote work or freelance

-With quarantine and lack of work, freelance can be a salvation.
-Yes, high competition, you need English, but the income is good.
+Freelancing is a great option for a side job or even a full-time job.
+Yes, there is high competition, English is needed, but the income is also good.
 Edition Lifehacker made a selection of labor exchanges where you sell your skills dearly.

-But you should prepare for the fact that working from home or freelance requires army discipline.
-If you have no problems with self-organization, then proceed with the search for suitable vacancies for you.
+But it’s worth preparing for the fact that working from home or freelancing requires military discipline.
+If you have no problems with self-organization, then start looking for suitable vacancies for you.

 1. Angel list.
 Being a part of a startup is not only fashionable, but also promising: in a small, dynamically developing company there are more chances to break up.
 AngelList knows over a thousand startups who need skilled hands.